 Sources Used

-This article uses manufacturer and manufacturer-owned sources: D’Addario XS electric guitar strings, Ernie Ball electric guitar strings, Ernie Ball Slinky Nickel Wound, Ernie Ball Slinky Stainless Steel, Fender Super 250’s, and the Elixir Strings product catalog.
-This page does not use live price, retailer review, bestseller, star-rating, or stock-status data, and it does not claim original hands-on testing by this site.
+Sources consulted for product-family details: D’Addario XS electric guitar strings, Ernie Ball electric guitar strings, Ernie Ball Slinky Nickel Wound, Ernie Ball Slinky Stainless Steel, Fender Super 250’s, and the Elixir Strings product catalog.
+Product-family recommendations are based on stable specs and category fit rather than live prices, retailer reviews, bestseller labels, star ratings, or stock status.